The Tool I Could Never Imagine Starting The Year Without

 A Few More Things

 What do they do with the packets when they’re full?
-I collect them, and enter them as a classwork grade.
-They are the best formative assessment tool around; it’s obvious to tell who’s making progress toward acquisition by the work done in the daily packet.
+I collect them and enter them as a classwork grade.
+Truly the best formative assessment tool around, it’s obvious to tell who’s making progress toward acquisition by the work done in the daily packet.

 Download an editable copy of the weekly packet here.
 Feel free to adapt it to your needs.
 If you use it or a modified version, let me know!
 I’d love to know what strategies you use to help keep the cats calm during input!